 Built Area: 700 sqm.

 Construction Cost: 22M baht

-Combined with the wood louvers on the third floor, the glass louvers on the second floor surrounding the swimming pool courtyard help create an ambience of privacy for this corner house.
+Combined with the wood louvers on the third floor, the glass louvers on the second floor surrounding the swimming pool courtyard help create a private ambiance for this corner house.
 The architects employed several tactics to bring ample natural light into the fully packed functional areas: bathrooms and living spaces are exposed to small courtyards while the swimming pool on the second floor has a glass bottom to allow natural light to permeate to the entrance and parking spaces.

 Landscape Architect: Field Landscape Studio (Teerachai Tharawongthawat)

 Structural Engineer: B.N.G.
 Engineering

 Photography: Stu/D/O, Krisada Boonchaleow